Parsley and Walnut Pesto ~ A Recipe from the Winter Herb Garden

 Blend/process until it has reached your desired consistency.
 You can add more olive oil if the pesto is too thick.

-Freezing for storage
+Freezing Parlsey Pesto for Storage

 If we have a lot of parsley, I will often make multiple batches of pesto and freeze for later.
 There are different ways to freeze pesto.
 You can transfer portions to freezer safe bags and press flat for freezing.
 There also some mason jars that are safe for freezing when packed appropriately (for example, some mason jars have a “freeze line” printed on the jar like these).